 A financial asset not carried at fair value through profit or loss ("FVTPL") is assessed at each reporting date to determine whether there is objective evidence that it is impaired.
-A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event had a negative effect on the estimated future cash flows of that asset that can be estimated reliably.
+A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset and the loss event had a negative effect on estimated future cash flows of the asset that can be estimated reliably.